ACITNorway/connectedambulance/README.md

     - Go to https://mirror-api-playground.appspot.com
     - Fill in your ***"Client ID"*** which you acquired from Google APIs in Step 2
     - Click ***"AUTHORIZE"*** button
-  - The configuration have been correct if:
-    - You see a card the text "Patient John Doe Critical medical data"
+  - The configuration have been correct if you see a card with the text "Patient John Doe Critical medical data"

   ### 6. Setup your Google Glasses (Optional)
   - Make sure your phone has internet access and Bluetooth is enabled